samiralam/rules-compendium/docs/phb/1-playing-the-game/index.md

 #### Fire Resistance

-Anything underwater has Resistance to Fire damage (explained in “Damage and Healing”).
+Anything underwater has Resistance to Fire damage (explained in "Damage and Healing").

 Damage and Healing
 ------------------